rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 </transcodingTask>
 ```

-This copies the full content of the tables ROLE and USER from db1 to db2\.
+This copies the full content of the tables ROLE and USER from db1 to db2.

 ### Restricting the copied Set

-You can restrict the set of database entries to copy by using a 'selector' attribute in the `<transcode>` element:
+You can restrict the set of database entries to copy by using a `selector` attribute in the `<transcode>` element:

 ```xml